iterative/dvc.org/content/docs/command-reference/push.md

   `-aT` flag.

 - `--all-commits` - same as `-a` or `-T` above, but applies to _all_ Git commits as well as the workspace.
-Useful for downloading all the data used in the entire existing commit history of the project.
+This uploads tracked data for the entire commit history of the project.

 - `-d`, `--with-deps` - determines files to upload by tracking dependencies to the `targets`.
 If none are provided, this option is ignored.
 By traversing all